NHSDigital/dtos-communication-management/tests/README.md

 ## Overview

-This document outlines the test strategy and coverage for the Comms Manager service, which forms part of the National Screening Platform (NSP).
+This document outlines the test strategy and coverage for the Comms Manager service.
 Comms Manager is responsible for sending participant notifications via NHS Notify and tracking delivery status.

 ## Test Structure